DTforwhat/openroad-rules-to-cadence-captable/README.md

 # openroad-rules-to-cadence-captable

-this script can transform openroad extraction rules file(.rules) to a basic capacitance table file
+this script generates a captable from a extraction rules file (OpenRCX)

+How to use it

+1 start a local mysql server

+2 run capgen.py using bash command
+python3 capgen.py ext_rules.rules [Output_file.captable]